-How to Grow a Lumberjack Beard (2023 Style Guide)
+How to Grow a Lumberjack Beard (2024 Style Guide)

 lumberjack beard

-Men carrying axes with expertise in logging and wood crafts come to mind just at the mere mention of the lumberjack beard.
+Men carrying axes with expertise in logging and wood crafts come to mind at the mere mention of the lumberjack beard.
 However, anyone can grow this thick, full beard, whether or not you enjoy wearing flannel.
 There’s even a term for hipsters who sport this facial hair, known as “lumbersexual.”

-The lumberjack beard is a burly facial hair style that’s characterized by a bushy, thick mustache, long sideburns, and a full beard.
+The lumberjack beard is a burly facial hair style characterized by a bushy, thick mustache, long sideburns, and a full beard.

 Have you been trying to grow out your beard and mustache?
 The lumberjack beard is a statement of pure manliness that cannot be ignored.
 We’ll show you how to get this iconic beard style.